Killinghall

 Killinghall is a village and civil parish in the county of North Yorkshire, England.
 The civil parish population taken at the 2011 census was 4,132.

 The village is situated approximately 3 mi north of Harrogate, extending south from the bridges on the A61 road over the River Nidd.
 The undeveloped area between Killinghall and Harrogate is known as Killinghall Moor some of which has been developed into Jenny Fields Estate.
 The village of Ripley lies 1 mi to the north and Hampsthwaite 2 mi to the west.
 Killinghall's position on the A61 links the village to Harrogate and Ripon.
 Harrogate bus route 36 between Ripon, Harrogate and Leeds stops in Killinghall.

 Until 1974 it was part of the West Riding of Yorkshire.
 From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

-Killinghall is primarily a commuter village, currently without a public house, the Three Horseshoes and the Greyhound pub have closed, with the former set for demolition and converted into a local convince store.
+Killinghall is primarily a commuter village, currently without a public house, the Three Horseshoes and the Greyhound pub have closed, with the former set for demolition and converted into a local convenience store.
 Within the parish, but outside the village is one other: Old Spring Well - formerly the Travellers' Rest, with a second, The Nelson Inn, just outside the boundary, Killinghall CE Primary School, the Church of St Thomas, Killinghall Methodist Church, a children's day nursery, doctor's office and a garden centre with nursery.
 The local area incorporates a number of farms.